 Sotheby’s has revealed that it will offer for sale at auction the most vivid pink diamond ever to come to the market – The Eternal Pink.
-This pink diamond is estimated to be worth over $35 million, which would make it the most valuable purplish pink diamond ever to appear at auction.
+This pink diamond sold at over $35 million, which makes it the most valuable purplish pink diamond ever to appear at auction.
 This one-of-a-kind stone is cushion cut, weighs 10.57 carats, is graded as Internally Flawless, and Fancy Vivid Purplish Pink in color.
 Its estimated value is the highest price per carat ever placed on any diamond or gemstone, which is $3,311,258.

 Natural color diamonds of any size, color, or intensity have always maintained a special allure and reputation due to their extreme value and rarity, but this diamond truly stands above almost any that has come before.
 The Eternal Pink is considered “the quintessential pink.”
 The gem possesses an unparalleled color and brightness that is thoroughly captivating and enchanting, with an aura that has been described by experts as glowing to the human eye.

 “The 10.57-carat Fancy Vivid Purplish Pink diamond is a stunning specimen, one of nature’s great wonders transformed through artistry and ingenuity.
 Its refined lines combined with the intensity of its color earn it a place as one of the world’s most extraordinary gems.”
 Tom Moses, Executive Vice President, Chief Laboratory & Research Officer at The Gemological Institute of America (GIA).